CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> timers route-advertisement

 Configures the time between route advertisements (BGP updates).
 After making a new best path decision for a prefix, BGP can insert a delay before advertising the new results to a peer.
 This delay rate limits the amount of changes advertised to downstream peers and lowers processing requirements by slowing down convergence.
 You can specify a value between 1 and 65535.
-If you specify `none` route advertisements are delayed and batched.
-If you specify `auto`, the global value is used.
+If you specify `none` BGP delays and sends route advertisements in batches.
+If you specify `auto`, BGP uses the global value.

 The default setting is `auto`.